kofimokome/cf7-sms-extension/README.txt

 == Changelog ==

+= 1.2.0 =
+* Add page to test your configurations
+* Add option to prevent form from submitting if an error occurs while sending sms or skip error and submit the form

 = 1.1.0 =
 * Add option to show/hide error messages if an sms was not sent
 * Add page to send a test SMS